jhavl/dkt/readme.md

 **By Jesse Haviland and Peter Corke**

-This repository contains a collection of Jupyter Notebooks designed to accompany the two-part Tutorial on Manipulator Differential Kinematics, where each Notebook corresponds to a section within the tutorial articles.
+This repository contains a collection of Jupyter Notebooks designed to accompany the two-part Tutorial on Manipulator Differential Kinematics published in the IEEE Robotics and Automation Magazine.
+Each Notebook corresponds to a section within the tutorial articles.
 The notebooks are easily extensible to encourage experimentation.
 The intention is that you read a section of the tutorial and then complete the corresponding Notebook.
 The articles can be accessed via PDF via the links below.

 <table style="border:0px">
 <tr style="border:0px">